vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 U.).
 Vide Bhagavata VIII. chapters 17-23.
 In chap.
 18. 5-6 it is said that Vāmana appeared in month of Sr. on 12th tithi when the naksatra was Sravana, the muhurta was Abhijit and this tithi is called Vijayāduādasi.
 Vide HV I. pp. 1138-1145 (from Bhavisyottara ) much of which is

 quoted by Vratārka.
 Vūmanadvūdas-On Cai.
-12; tithivrata; Visṇu deity; fast on
+12; tithivrata; Viṣṇu deity; fast on

 that day; worship of the limbs from the feet to the head connecting each with a different name (such as Vāmanā yeti vai pādam '); establish a golden image of Vamana in a jar with white yajñopavita, umbrella, sandals, rosary near it and donate them next morning with the words.
-May Visṇu in the form of a dwarf be pleased' after taking the twelve names ( Keśava, Nārāyaṇa &c.) with the months respecti vely from Mārg.; rosult-sonless man has a son, one desiring wealth gets wealth; Var.
+May Viṣṇu in the form of a dwarf be pleased' after taking the twelve names ( Keśava, Nārāyaṇa &c.) with the months respecti vely from Mārg.; rosult-sonless man has a son, one desiring wealth gets wealth; Var.
 43. 1-16 q. by KKV 323–325 and HV I. 1030-1032, VKK 320-21, NS 140-141, Smk 249–250 ; some authorities say that Vāmana appeared on 11th; others say that was on 12th.
 Vide NS.
 140 for these

 views.
 Vāyuvrata-(1) by worship of Vāyu, performer secures the